Intended Endings Guide

 So there you have it: nothing about Freeza at all.
 It is possible that when Sabat heard Toriyama’s comment about being made to continue the series during its third year, he assumed that by “the third year”, Toriyama meant the Freeza storyline.
 As pointed out before, however, the Freeza arc actually wrapped up in the 7th-8th year of Dragon Ball‘s run, so it’s pretty unlikely that it’s the period Toriyama was talking about.
 Of course, I doubt Sabat travels around with a complete timeline of Dragon Ball‘s serialization, so we cannot exactly fault him for not realizing that.
 In fact, the Freeza arc did end in about the third year of the “Z” portion of the manga, so perhaps that is what Sabat was thinking of.
 It is an easy mistake to make, since the question was about whether Toriyama would create more “Dragon Ball Z” stories, but in his answer Toriyama is definitely talking about the entire run of the manga (since he mentions working on it for “almost 10 years” and not 7 years, the length of the “Z” portion).

 This rather neatly illustrates why third-hand reports like these are not really evidence.
-All people are prone to misunderstanding, mishearing, or misremembering their experiences, and these problems get multiplied each time an anecdote is passed on to a new person.
+All people are prone to misunderstanding, mishearing, or misremembering their experiences, and these problems are compounded each time an anecdote is passed on to a new person.
 That is why we need to stick to actual written records or audio recordings of what people say — “I heard person X say they heard person Y say Z” too easily generates rumors, even if the people involved are generally reliable in and of themselves.
 Niosi himself said he had told his story about Sabat and Toriyama in response to another fan’s question at an Otakon convention panel, spreading this misinterpretation even further.
 Who knows how many of people he told went on to tell others, and how that story might have mutated even further in their own telling?
 It is not hard to see how rumors can become so widespread and unquestioned despite being ultimately based on nothing but hearsay and misunderstanding.

 Until such time as somebody can locate a legitimate Toriyama interview where he says he planned to end the series after the Freeza arc, we will continue to label the standard claim as an unfounded rumor.
 The obvious retort to that would be that just because Toriyama has not confirmed it does not mean it is not true — after all, fans speculate all the time as to exactly what Toriyama really had in mind when writing the story, even without (or especially without) official word on what he was thinking.
 Speculation should, however, always be labeled as such, and not as confirmed fact, which the rumors about the Freeza ending all too often are.